How to improve latency (ping)

 Modern gaming has come a long way since the release of the original Nintendo or Atari.
 Individual gameplay on console systems has now evolved to multiplayer systems that bring gamers together virtually from all over the world.
-With today's online gaming, it's more important than ever to have a conexión a Internet sólida.
+With today's online gaming, it's more important than ever to have a strong internet connection

 Whether you play first-person shooter (FPS) games, racing games or real-time strategy games, you need a fast internet connection to keep your gameplay seamless.
 If you've seen a delay between pressing a button and seeing the corresponding action in the game, then you may be experiencing latency issues.
 Latency refers to the average time it takes your gaming devices to send data to the corresponding server and then back to your device.